 Ariana Solotoff, a native New Yorker, is a violin, viola and piano instructor who grew up in a musical family.
-She began her studies on violin at age 5 with her mother, Susan Pascale, who would teach her and practice sight reading with her often during her first years.
+She began her studies on violin and piano at the age of 5 with her mother, Susan Pascale, who would teach her and practice sight reading with her often during her first years.
 She grew up with the tradition of learning and memorizing her music in preparation for frequent performances.
-She eventually followed in her mother’s footsteps, and started teaching violin by age 14 as an assistant.
+She eventually followed in her mother’s footsteps, and started teaching violin and piano by age 14 as an assistant.
 Ms. Solotoff has had a passion for teaching ever since.
 Her students have won 1st prize at the American Protegé International Music Talent Competition in Carnegie Hall, 1st prizes in ASTA, CAPMT, MTNA, DBPAC and SCSBOA competitions and have performed at Disney Hall, the PBS Holiday Celebrations at the Dorothy Chandler Pavilion and on America’s Got Talent.

 Sensei Ariana is a graduate of The Juilliard School and the Haute École de Musique de Genève and where she studied with renowned professors of violin and viola including Masao Kawasaki, Michael Tree and Miguel Da Silva.

 She has performed in many festivals, including the Pablo Casals Festival de Musique de Chambre, École d'Arts Américaines in Fontainebleau, Banff Master Classes for Strings and Winds, Eastern Music Festival, Idyllwild Summer Chamber Music and YMF National Debut Orchestra Festival.